Simply-Impactful/angular-spa/README.md

 ## Building AWS S3 Assets and Deployment

 We are using the `serverless` framework configured with AWS as a provider.
-The chosen name for the application (S3 Bucket Name and URL): is `track-change-simplyimpactful`.
+The chosen name for the application (S3 Bucket Name and URL): is `italladdsup`.
 In the package.json you will find 2 scripts, which when concatenated, can be used to create the assets and then push them to AWS:

 - `build:prod`
 - `deploy:assets-move`